viperleed/viperleed/doc/content/work_segments.rst

    if appropriate.
 -  :ref:`Superpos calculation<super_pos>`: Automatically runs after the search.
-   Generates a set of theoretical beams for the actual best fit configuration based on the Tensor LEED approximation,
+   Generates a set of theoretical beams for the actual best fit configuration based on the tensor-LEED approximation,
 -  |R-factor| :ref:`calculation<r-factor_calculation>`: Automatically runs
    after the :ref:`reference calculation<ref-calc>` and superpos segments, if an :ref:`experimental beams file<EXPBEAMS>` is present.
 Calculates the